 Haight Ashbury is the birthplace of the 1960s counterculture movement, also known as the ‘hippy movement’.
-The area draws a lively, diverse crowd looking to soak up the hip vibe that never left.
+The area draws a lively, diverse crowd looking to soak up the hipster vibe that never left.

 Upper Haight Street is lined with vintage clothing boutiques, record shops, bookstores, dive bars and casual, eclectic restaurants.

-The Haight Ashbury neighborhood is often freqented by nudists so keep an eye ot for a fresh sight a little oout of the ordinary.
+The Haight Ashbury neighborhood is often freqented by nudists so keep an eye out for a sight that’s a little out of the ordinary.

-Though the area is no longer home of VW campervans, dreamers and peaceful protesters wearing tie-dye tees and traveler pants, it’s still kept its quirky charm and is definietly one of the top things to do in San Francisco.
+Though the area is no longer home of VW campervans, dreamers and peaceful protesters wearing tie-dye tees and traveler pants, Haight Ashbury has kept its quirky charm and is definietly one of the top things to do in San Francisco.

-Enjoy buskers, live music and the constant smell of pot as you pass through as well as some interesting characters passing by.
+Enjoy buskers, live music and the constant smell of pot as you pass through, as well as some interesting characters enjoying the ambience.